HubertTheodore/graphics-card-finder/README.md

 3. You will see that graphics cards that fit the requirements are printed to the console
 4. After all graphics cards have been parsed, the program will re-run every 24 hours assuming you do not terminate the script
 5. If you are satisfied, terminate the script with `Ctrl+C`
-6. A csv file called *graphicscards.csv* contains all of the desired graphics cards from the results that have been previously ran by the script
+6. A csv file called *graphicscards.csv* is created in the same `...\graphics-cards-finder>` directory which contains all of the desired graphics cards from the results that have been previously ran by the script
 7. Open the file by running `.\graphicscards.csv` (assuming you are in the `...\graphics-cards-finder>` directory)